guzoff/logtool/README.md

 # logtool
 Simple JavaFX application for log files processing

-This app lets you filter log records by specified criteria and save the result into the file.
+This app lets you filter log records by specified criteria and save the result into a file.
 It also prints aggregated statistics (records count) depending on grouping parameters been set.
 Additionally you can choose the number of threads for log files reading.